Location-Based Camping

 Florida State Parks

 Florida State Parks runs 175+ parks.
 Reserve at floridastateparks.org.
 The reservation window is 11 months out — for a December weekend, you can book in January.
-Popular springs and Keys sites fill the day they open; mid-week and inland sites have more availability further in.
+Bahia Honda in the Keys and the spring-side sites at Wekiwa, Manatee, and Ichetucknee fill the day they open.
+Anastasia (St. Augustine) and Hillsborough River (Tampa) are slightly easier, and inland river/forest sites usually have more availability further in.

 National parks and federal lands